 A thin plate lead battery can charge to 100% capacity in less than one and a half hours for Class III applications, and in five hours for Class I. Thin plate lead batteries are the superior choice for opportunity or fast charging and offer greater capacity for longer run time between charges.

 Read on to learn more about thin plate lead batteries and chargers from NexSys®.

-Lithium-ion batteries transformed the personal electronics industry, but haven’t had the same impact on industrial equipment - yet.
+Lithium-ion (L-I) batteries transformed the personal electronics industry, but haven’t had the same impact on industrial equipment - yet.
 Times are changing.
 A food and beverage distributor recently worked with Toyota to switch to an all lithium-ion forklift fleet.
 The results were impressive.

 Most forklifts come with a standard flat plate battery.
 You may be wondering if a waterless battery or tubular plate battery would service your operational needs better.
 In this post, we’ll review the pros and cons of different types of forklift batteries.
 We’ll also go over a few ways multi-shift operations can save time (and therefore money) changing out batteries between shifts.

 However, proper maintenance is key to maximize the efficiency of an electric forklift.
 In this post, we’ll review forklift battery options (lead acid versus lithium ion), battery charging options, and other ways to improve forklift efficiency.

 We answer these and other frequently asked questions about forklift batteries in today’s post.